amandafrench/frankenreads/wp-content/plugins/wd-instagram-feed/readme.txt

 and much more.

 = Can I create mixed Instagram feeds my Instagram account and multiple hashtags? =

 This option is available in **Premium** version.
 There, you can create mixed Instagram feeds with your Instagram account and several hashtags.
 You can even create the combination of both.

 = I see an invalid access Token error.
 What should I do? =

-If you are seeing this alert message on your Instagram Feed WD plugin, please note, that Instagram access tokens expire from time to time.
+If you are seeing this alert message on your Instagram Feed plugin, please note, that Instagram access tokens expire from time to time.
 Therefore you need to get new from your Instagram account again.

 Please sign in to your Instagram account and get a new token.
-Add it to **Instagram Feed WD > Settings** page.
+Add it to **Instagram Feed > Settings** page.

 If the token will still cause "Invalid access token" error, revoke access for the plugin [here](www.instagram.com/accounts/manage_access/) and sign in again from **Settings** page.